 The stethoscope is a standardized examination tool in healthcare and a symbol of the medical profession.
-Whether conducting an annual checkup or a specialized treatment, the stethoscope plays a critical role in a clinician’s ability to assess, diagnose, and monitor patients.
-However, the time and tested stethoscope of the past is being upgraded with new technologies to improve provider confidence and patient outcomes.
+Whether conducting an annual checkup or a specialized treatment, the stethoscope plays a critical role in a clinician's ability to assess, diagnose, and monitor patients.
+However, the tried-and-true stethoscope of the past is being upgraded with new technologies to improve provider confidence and patient outcomes.

-The first stethoscope was a hollow wooden monaural tube with a funnel at the end which was placed in a clinician’s ear in a process called ‘mediate auscultation’ since it provided a tool intermediate between the patient and clinician.
+The first stethoscope was a hollow wooden monaural tube with a funnel at the end.
+It was placed in a clinician's ear in a process called mediate auscultation, because it provided a tool intermediate between the patient and clinician.

 In the 1940s, Rappaport and Sprague modified the stethoscope further to create the two-sided chestpiece.
 With this design, one side was used for the respiratory system and the other was for the cardiovascular system.
 The model was heavy and short.
 It was also plagued by noise artifacts created when the two tubes rubbed together.
 It was later abandoned.

 In the 1960s, Dr. David Littmann created a lighter stethoscope with a single tube, a tunable diaphragm, and better acoustics, which created the common diagnostic tool that we know today.